friendly-project/doclint/README.md

 ## Getting started

-To get started with Doclint, take some time to read through the [documentation standards](Standards.md) to understand the guidelines.
+To get started with Doclint, take some time to read through the [documentation standards](Standards/README.md) for your target language to understand the guidelines.

+Currently, only [English (EN)](Standards/EN.md) is supported.

 ## Contributing